vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Setting up the datasource

-With the preperation of the URL, the access token (aka Bearer Token) and the JSon body with the SQL statement encapsulated it's easy to fill the necessary parameters and execute the query.
+With the preperation of the URL, the access token (aka Bearer Token) and the JSON body with the SQL statement encapsulated it's easy to fill the necessary parameters and execute the query.

 ![image](/assets/2024-06-19/040.png)